mondoohq/actions/README.md

 To fetch polices and send scan results to the Mondoo Platform, configure a Mondoo service account in your GitHub repository.
 Store this account securely using a [GitHub Actions Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

-In the Mondoo console, go to Settings -> Service Accounts and click Add Acccount:
+In the Mondoo console, go to Settings -> Service Accounts and click Add Account:
 ![Service Accounts Page](/assets/service_account.png)

 In the left menu, select Download Credentials, check Base64-encoded, click Generate New Credentials, and copy the generated credentials: